BeaMagni/IstantonProject/README.md

 To run the codes, you simply need to download the files and use a Python compiler.
 It's important that all of the .py files are in the same folder on your computer.
-Running the various parts there will be generated a folder, called instanton_project, in the same directory, which will contain other foldes, divided by category with the .txt files of the data obtained.
+We included a function that creates the directory containing the various .txt files with the results of the computations.
+The main folder, called instanton_project, will be generated in the created directory: inside this, there will be created all the other folders, divided by the specific results you want to obtain (for example, you will have different folders for the exact solution and the Monte Carlo simulations results).